corda/corda-docs-portal/content/en/platform/corda/4.11/enterprise/ledger-recovery-flow.md

 ## Usage

 {{< important >}}
-It is imperative that the recovering node is re-started before calling the `LedgerRecoveryFlow.` This is to ensure that in-memory state, such as transaction caches, does not interfere with the recovery process.
+You must restart the recovering node before calling the `LedgerRecoveryFlow.` This is to ensure that in-memory state, such as transaction caches, does not interfere with the recovery process.
 {{</ important >}}